jrodolfo/hibernate-set/README.md

 We have in this project class MessageA that does NOT implement equals(), and class MessageB that implements equals().
 Both are being used in Set, and being persisted via Hibernate.
-One would think that a class implementing equals() would be enough to avoid this NonUniqueObjectException, but what I found in this project that this is not enough.
+One would think that a class implementing equals() would be enough to avoid this NonUniqueObjectException, but what I found in this project is that this is not enough.
 If you run MessageApp.main(), you will see that both MessageA and MessageB throws NonUniqueObjectException.
+Therefore something else needs to be done to prevent the exception.

 More info: